makeplans/makeplans-api/readme.md

 ### Errors

-4xx errors means you made a mistake and you need to adjust your request.
+4xx HTTP status codes means you made a mistake and you need to adjust your request.

 #### 401 - Unauthorized